 Presents material from the Newberry Library's Edward E. Ayer Collection, an extensive archival collection on American Indian history.
 The content ranges from early contacts with European settlers through the expanded occupation of the American west, up through the Indian political movements of the mid-20th century.
 The collection covers a wide geographic area with a primary focus on North America and Mexico.

-Contains a large variety of collections from the U.S. National Archives, a series of collections from the Chicago History Museum, as well as selected first-hand accounts on Indian Wars and westward migration.
-[1809-1971]
+American Indians and the American West, 1809-1971 is a ProQuest History Vault module, consisting of digitized content from the U.S. National Archives, the Chicago History Museum, and selected first-hand accounts on Indian Wars and western migration.